chenen3/yeager/README.md

 # yeager

-Yeager is a tool for bypassing network restrictions, supports the following features:
+Yeager is a tool for bypassing network restrictions.
+I learn the idea from Trojan and V2ray, then do it in my way, just a hobby.
+Supporting the following features:

 - SOCKS5 and HTTP/HTTPS proxy
 - lightweight tunnel proxy
-  - transport over TLS, gRPC, QUIC or TCP (plaintext)
+  - transport over gRPC, QUIC or TCP (plaintext)
   - security via mutual TLS
 - Rule-based routing